 The management company will manage and operate the School during the term of the agreement and is guaranteed a fee of \$500,000 plus contingent incentive fees.
+The guaranteed fee is adjusted annually by the current Consumer Price Index.
 The incentive fees are calculated as the difference between the guaranteed fee and 13% of FEFP operational revenues, and subject to performance requirements as detailed in the management agreement.
-Current year management fees charged to operations totaled \$617,376.
+Current year management fees charged to operations totaled \$648,245.
 Any unearned incentive fees will be retained by the Corporation.
-Unearned incentive management fees totaling \$495,638 were retained by the Corporation for the year ended June 30, 2023.
+Unearned incentive management fees totaling \$601,112 were retained by the Corporation for the year ended June 30, 2024.